Workers Compensation Trust Fund Cases

 Because your employer does not have workers compensation insurance, you can sue the company or individual for your pain and suffering.
 Without insurance, your employer is not eligible for legal immunity to a lawsuit.

-More importantly, the law is set up so that to make a claim against your employer for pain and suffering, you don’t need to prove that anyone was at fault.
-Just as long as you prove both that you were and employee and that you were injured during the course of your work, you will be entitled to the pain and suffering caused by that injury.Experienced Workers Compensation Attorneys
+More importantly, the law is set up so that to make a claim against your employer for pain and suffering, you don’t need to prove that anyone was at fault, just that you were an employee.
+This is different than normal tort claims, where your attorney will have to prove that the Defendant was negligent.
+Instead, as long as you and your attorney prove both that you were an employee and that you were injured during the course of your work, you will be entitled to the pain and suffering caused by that injury.Experienced Lowell Workers Compensation Attorneys

-At Marcotte Law Firm, we have made many claims with the Workers Compensation Trust Fund, as well as many against the employers who did not carry the required Workers Compensation Insurance.
-We know how to best maneuver through these parallel claims to not only maximize your benefits, but also ensure that you can get your benefits as quickly as possible.
+At Marcotte Law Firm, our Lowell Lawyers have made many claims with the Workers Compensation Trust Fund, as well as many against the employers who did not carry the required Workers Compensation Insurance.
+Our lawyers know how to best maneuver through these parallel claims to not only maximize your benefits, but also ensure that you can get your benefits as quickly as possible.
 We understand that time is of the essence when you’re not able to work.

 If you were injured at work, but your boss didn’t have Workers Comp Insurance, all is not lost.
 Call the experienced attorneys at Marcotte Law Firm for a free consultation.